darrellroot/PackageEtherCapture/README.md

 ## Packet capture restrictions

-**Capturing packets requires read access to /dev/bpf* (the berkely packet filter device files).
-Most MacOS users who "can administer their computers" are in the admin group, so we recommend the following commmand: **
+### Capturing packets requires read access to /dev/bpf* (the berkely packet filter device files).
+Most MacOS users who "can administer their computers" are in the admin group, so we recommend the following commmand:

     sudo chmod g+r /dev/bpf*

 If you already installed Wireshark on your system, the installation process may have already created an "access_bpf" group, granted it rw access to /dev/bpf*, and added you to that group.
 If that is already done, no further change is necessary.

-**Access to /dev/bpf* is not available on iOS.
-So capturing packets from the wire is only supported for MacOS**
+### Access to /dev/bpf* is not available on iOS.
+So capturing packets from the wire is only supported for MacOS.

-**Access to /dev/bpf* is not possible for sandboxed apps.
-So capturing packets in an app in the MacOS App store is not possible.**
+### Access to /dev/bpf* is not possible for sandboxed apps.
+So capturing packets in an app in the MacOS App store is not possible.

 ## Dependencies